KDE/kube/docs/design.md

 In future iterations that context can be expanded i.e. with projects that affect prioritization of various data items.

 The application context is globally available, although it may be altered locally.

+## Focus handling
+This section lines out how we deal with focus throughout the application.
+The aim is to have consistent behaviour across controls and other elements.

+The focus handling needs to take into account:

+* Mouse navigation
+* Keyboard navigation
+* Touch input

+The primary indicator for focus is the "activeFocus" property (or if available, "visualFocus").
+The "focus" property is used for requesting focus and thus not what should be used for detecting focus.

+There are the following different focus states:
+* An element can be selected (if selectable).
+This includes i.e. a text editor that has focus, or a selectable element in a list view.
+* An element can be hovered.
+This is only available with mouse pointers and indicates that the element can be clicked.
+* An element can have keyboard focus.
+This is only available with keyboard navigation and indicates which element currently has keyboard focus.

+With touch input only the selected state is relevant.

+The following indicators are available to visualize selection:
+* Highlight: A blue overlay over the item.
+* Glow: A blue glow around the borders.
+* Underlined text

+It is important that a selected element can still show focus, otherwise the focus during keyboard navigation simply disappears if it moves to the selected element.

+The following controls need to deal with focus:
+* Buttons, IconButtons
+* ListView, TreeView, GridView
+* TextFields
+* Copyable elements

+We're indicating focus as follows:
+* Active focus is indicated with a glow.
+This is used for both hovering and keyboard focus.
+* A selected element is highlighted.
+* Keyboard focus is additionally to the glow indicated with underlined text.

+### FocusScope
+In order to be able to deal with focus on a local scope (which is important for reusable components), a FocusScope is required to establish a border for focus handling.
+Internally you can set the focus as required within the focus scope, and externally you can just give focus to the FocusScope, ignoring what's going to happen internally.
+The FocusScope will automatically forward focus (when it receives it), to whatever element requested focus internally.

+### Tab focus chain
+Set "activeFocusOnTab: true" on all elements that should be included in the tab focus chain.